1jour1vin

 filet mignon

-"A Premier Cru with undeniable complexity and charm, to be enjoyed now or left to age for several years."
+“A Premier Cru with undeniable complexity and charm, to be enjoyed now or cellared for several years”

 The Mercurey 1er Cru Clos du Roi 2023 is a full-bodied wine with vibrant richness.
-Elegant, it envelops the palate with its velvety texture and infuses it with flavors of black berries, plum, orange peel, and dried violets.
-A charming wine to drink now or lay down for years in the cellar.
+Elegant on the palate, it envelops the mouth with its velvety texture and fills the palate with flavors of black berries, plum, orange peel, and dried violets.
+A charming wine to enjoy now or to age for years in the cellar.

-Buy your Chamirey wines at the best price in our private sale!
+Buy Chamirey wines at the best prices in a private sale!

 Rated site